-Body Element Lengt h Туре Description NEW_PROFILE_NAME 0-255 string The old status of the event.
-Depending on the event_type: start_profile: Empty. end_profile: The name of the subscriber profile which got removed from the subscriber. update_profile: The name of the former subscriber profile which got updated. start_huntgroup: Empty. end_huntgroup: Empty. start_ivr: Empty.
-The new status of the event.
+Body Element Lengt h Туре Description COMPANY 0-127 string The company name of the customer's contact.
+SUBSCRIBER_EXTERNAL_ID 0-255 string The external ID of the subscriber.
+(A string value shown as "External ID" property of an Sipwise C5 subscriber.)
+PLEASE NOTE: This field is empty in case of start_huntgroup and end_huntgroup events.
+PRIMARY_NUMBER 0-64 string The VoIP number of the subscriber with the highest ID (DID or primary number).
+OLD_PROFILE_NAME 0-255 string The old status of the event.
+Depending on the event_type: start_profile: Empty. end_profile: The name of the subscriber profile which got removed from the subscriber. update_profile: The name of the former subscriber profile which got updated. start_huntgroup: Empty. end_huntgroup: Empty. start_ivr: Empty. end_ivr: Empty.
+NEW_PROFILE_NAME 0-255 string The new status of the event.
 Depending on the event_type: start_profile: The name of the subscriber profile which got assigned to the subscriber. end_profile: Empty. update_profile: The name of the new subscriber profile which got applied. start_huntgroup: Empty. end_huntgroup: Empty. start_ivr: Empty. end_ivr: Empty.
 TIMESTAMP 23 timestamp Timestamp of event.
 Includes date, time with milliseconds (3 decimals).

-RESELLER_ID 1-11 uint Internal ID of the reseller which the event belongs to.
+Body Element Lengt h Туре Description RESELLER_ID 1-11 uint Internal ID of the reseller which the event belongs to.
 PLEASE NOTE: Only available in system exports, not for resellers. <line_terminator></line_terminator> 1 string A fixed character.
 Always \n (special char LF - ASCII 0x0A).